 These OKRs need to be leader-specific and tied to their respective roles in the digital transformation process.
 For example, CMO OKRs differ from CIO OKRs and CFO OKRs.
 In cloud-led transformations, for instance, the CIO should be tasked with selecting and deploying the right technology.
 The CFO must ensure the company can predict cloud costs and manage commitment-to-consumption gaps.
 CMOs need to focus on how they communicate this progress externally and internally.

 Real-life digital transformation failures: Companies to learn from

-- American car giant Ford attempted a digital transformation in 2016 by creating a segment called Ford Smart Mobility to build digitally enabled cars.
-Its goal was to design, build, grow and invest in new mobility services and power Ford's efforts to be both an auto and mobility company.
+American car giant Ford attempted a digital transformation back in 2016 by creating a segment named Ford Smart Mobility to build digitally enabled cars.
+Its goal was to design, build, grow and invest in new mobility services as well as power Ford's efforts to be both an auto and mobility company.
 But the new business unit was created on the side and viewed as a separate entity.
 The unit reported a loss of about $300 million in 2017.

-- Consumer goods giant Procter & Gamble embarked on becoming "the most digital company on the planet" in 2012.
-The company was already well ahead of its competitors at the time but failed to invest in digital in a more focused way and also ran into challenges that were fueled by a difficult economy.
+Consumer goods giant Procter & Gamble wanted to become "the most digital company on the planet" in 2012.
+The company was already well ahead of its competitors at the time but failed to invest in digital in a more focused way.
+It also ran into challenges created by a difficult economy.
 In 2013, CEO Robert McDonald was asked to resign by the board.
 Under new management and a renewed strategy, its stock grew from $75 to $144 between 2013 and 2023.

-Wang said he believes each of these three companies has learned something from their undertakings.
-"Part of doing digital is that there's a lot of failures," Wang said.
+Wang said he believes each of these companies learned something from their undertakings.
+"Part of doing digital is that there's a lot of failures."